 Many times I have to almost force my mind to produce music.
 I sometimes find

-that if I start playing random notes, my brain will make sense of them into a
+that if I start playing random notes, my brain will make sense of them into a pattern, like a beautiful tune arising from the mud of all the discord.
+This

 can be effective.
 I will also sometimes start playing a well known song, and I